metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 import fs from 'fs'
 import path from 'path'

-// we also add the `createGenericFile` import to the original list of umi imports. import {
+// we also add the `createGenericFile` import to the original list of Umi imports. import {
   generateSigner,
   signerIdentity,